 U.S. President Barack Obama is calling on lawmakers to end what he called Washington's cycle of "manufactured crises and self-inflicted wounds" and pass a budget that will help grow the economy.

 In his weekly address Saturday, President Obama laid out his priorities for the budget that Congress began debating this week.
-Obama said he favored cutting "wasteful tax loopholes" to make room for programs that helped build infrastructure and improve education.
+Mr. Obama said he favors cutting "wasteful tax loopholes" to make room for programs that help build infrastructure and improve education.

-The president also highlighted his efforts at fiscal discipline, noting that recent Treasury Department figures showed the U.S. government cut its deficit in half in fiscal 2013, to its lowest level since 2008.
+The president also highlighted his efforts at fiscal discipline, noting that recent Treasury Department figures show the U.S. government cut its deficit in half in fiscal 2013, to its lowest level since 2008.